Hexa-Studios/hexa-studios.github.io/_posts/2019-10-16-arranmore-ferry-v3-0.md

 ---
 title: Arranmore Ferry App v3.0
 slug: arranmore-ferry-v3-0
-date_published: 2019-10-16T06:37:00.000Z
+date: 2019-10-16 06:37:00
 date_updated: 2020-02-21T13:38:52.000Z
 tags: Arranmore, App
-excerpt: We're very excited to announce with Arranmore Ferry a massive update to their mobile application!
+description: We're very excited to announce with Arranmore Ferry a massive update to their mobile application!
 We've been working hard on this version of the app for a long time so indulge us for a minute and let us brag about all the new features.
+featured_image: /images/2019/10/posterv2.jpg
 ---

 We're very excited to announce with [Arranmore Ferry](https://arranmorefastferry.com) a massive update to their mobile application!